AI-Maker-Space/The-AI-Engineer-Challenge/Merge.md

 # Merge Instructions

 This repo follows a branch-based workflow.
-All work for this change was done on `feat/vertical-scroll-chat-assistant`.
+All work for this UI fix was done on `fix/chat-question-overwrite`.
 Previous rollback context remains available on `rollback/ca7e9c0` (reset to commit `ca7e9c03403e3053ede6a2d14b00531facf95d98`).

 ## Create PR on GitHub (UI Route)